Lay3rss/MERF/README.md

-- This is a copy of the original:
+- This is a copy (as we cannot fork) of the original:

 # MERF: Memory-Efficient Radiance Fields for Real-time View Synthesis in Unbounded Scenes